chriswtodd/MicroOptimisations/MicroOptimisations/CpuCaching/README.md

 | Size1024 |    788.3 μs |   324.1 μs |    84.16 μs |  0.02 |    0.00 |

 Caches are made up of cache lines, and these lines are particular sizes (usually 64 bytes).
-When information is read from main memory, they are read line by line (in 64 byte chucks).
+When information is read from main memory, they are read 64 bytes at a time and written to cache lines for faster access if a re-read is needed or continuous bits of data might be related.

 Following the numbers from above, we see a drop in mean operation time at Size16 (or 16 ints), and can therefore derive the cache line sizes in this machine: 4 * 16 = 64 bytes,